Skip to Main Content

 II.
 STATEMENT OF REGULATION

-1. The University of North Florida's regulation is in direct alignment with the Florida Board of Governors BOG 6.002 Admission of Undergraduate First-Time-in-College, Degree-Seeking Freshman, which governs decisions regarding the admission of all first-time degree seeking students.
+1. The University of North Florida's regulation is in direct alignment with the Florida Board of Governors BOG 6.002 Admission of Undergraduate First-Time-in-College, Degree-Seeking Freshman, which governs decisions regarding the admission of all first-time degree seeking students

-2. Notwithstanding anything else contained herein to the contrary, the ultimate decision regarding the admission of any and all first-time-in-college students shall rest with the University of North Florida and the University of North Florida shall be free to use any criteria as it may deem appropriate in making such admissions decisions.
-Additional information regarding this policy can be directed to the Office of Admissions at the University of North Florida.
+3. of Governors BOG 6.005 Admission of Associate in Arts High School Students, which governs decisions regarding the admission of a high school graduate with a collegiate AA degree as a first-time-in-college, degree seeking student.
+Notwithstanding anything else contained herein to the contrary, the ultimate decision regarding the admission of any and all first-time-in-college students shall rest with the University of North Florida and the University shall be free to use criteria in addition to BOG Regulations 6.002, 6.005 and 6.008, as it may deem appropriate in making such admissions decisions.

 Specific Authority: Florida Board of Governors Regulation 6.002 and Section 7(d), Art.
 IX, Fla.
-Const.; Approved as amended by the BOT June 7, 2016 and the BOG September 9, 2016.
+Const.; Approved as amended by the BOT November 30, 2023 and the BOG December 11, 2023.

 Print Page